State diagram: State diagrams versus flowcharts

-In the previous case, the program would be in the same state, because the whole state is just the program counter, so if the program counterpoints to the same position (next command) it suffices to specify that we are in the same state.
+In the previous case, the program would be in the same state because the whole state is just the program counter.
+Thus, if the program counterpoints to the same position (next command) it suffices to specify that we are in the same state.

-However, if the state includes variables, then if those change value, we can be at the same program location with different variable values, meaning in a different state in the program's state space.
+However, if the state includes variables that change value, we can be at the same program location with different variable values, meaning in a different state in the program's state space.

 The term "unfolding" originates from this multiplication of locations when producing the state graph from the program graph.

 A self transition is a transition where the initial and the final state are the same.

 A representative example is a do loop incrementing some counter until it overflows and becomes 0 again.

-Although the do loop executes the same increment command iteratively, so the program graph executes a cycle, in its state space is not a cycle, but a line.
+Although the do loop executes the same increment command iteratively, its state space is not a cycle but a line.

-This results from the state being the program location (here cycling) combined with the counter value, which is strictly increasing (until the overflow), so different states are visited in sequence, until the overflow.
+This results from the state being the program location (here cycling) combined with the counter value, which is strictly increasing (until the overflow).
+Thus, different states are visited in sequence until the overflow occurs.

 After the overflow the counter becomes 0 again, so the initial state is revisited in the state space, closing a cycle in the state space (assuming the counter was initialized to 0).

 The figure above attempts to show that reversal of roles by aligning the arcs of the state diagrams with the processing stages of the flowchart.

-You can compare a flowchart to an assembly line in manufacturing because the flowchart describes the progression of some task from beginning to end (e.g., transforming source code input into object code output by a compiler).
+One can compare a flowchart to an assembly line in manufacturing because the flowchart describes the progression of some task from beginning to end (e.g., transforming source code input into object code output by a compiler).
 A state machine generally has no notion of such a progression.
-The door state machine shown at the top of this article, for example, is not in a more advanced stage when it is in the "closed" state, compared to being in the "opened" state; it simply reacts differently to the open/close events.
-A state in a state machine is an efficient way of specifying a particular behavior, rather than a stage of processing.
+The door state machine example shown above is not in a more advanced stage in the "closed" state than in the "opened" state.
+Rather, it simply reacts differently to the open/close events.
+A state in a state machine is an efficient way of specifying a behavior, rather than a stage of processing.